coberson/BestSlots/README.md

 Third can come only on Monday

-Teacher prefers not to have pauses during a teaching session
+Tutor prefers not to have pauses during a teaching session

 Printing weights: --> variable weights